Structural and cohesion funds/ESIF

 • Where have programmes been simplified most?
 And how are simplified cost options being developed and used?

 • How are programmes improving the selection of operations?
-How can you “ensure that selected operations present the best relationship between the amount of support, the activities undertaken and the achievement of objectives”?
+How do you “ensure that selected operations present the best relationship between the amount of support, the activities undertaken and the achievement of objectives”?
 (Article 73, CPR)

-The course includes workshops and exercises and provides ample time for Question-and-Answer sessions and discussions.
+The course includes workshops and exercises and provides ample time for Question and Answer sessions and discussions.

 This course is aimed principally at: